-From 2012 forward, I will accept all pictures of review species, and birds of accidental, casual, and rare occurrence based on the checklist status published here... as long as the birds are identifiable.
+From 2012 forward, I will accept most pictures of review species, and birds of accidental, casual, and rare occurrence based on the checklist status published here... as long as the birds are identifiable.

 All birds of common to uncommon status will be added if they 1. are not currently represented, 2. need to be upgraded, 3. are birds out of season or outside typical parameters, 4. are female representatives which have educational value of that species, or 5. have some unique plumage characteristic in the said photograph.